Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 printf ("%c", ch); /* writes a single character */
 ```

-`scanf` doesn’t skip white-space characters before reading a character.
+`scanf` doesn't skip white-space characters before reading a character.
 If the next unread character is a space. then the variable `ch` in the previous example will contain a space after `scanf` returns.
 To force `scanf` to skip white space before reading a character, put a space in its format string just before `%c`:

 ```C
 scanf (" %c", &ch); /* skips white space, then reads ch */